Whilst in Bristol...

 Spanning the Avon Gorge, this is the iconic symbol of Bristol.
 Designed by Brunel, this Grade I listed structure has attracted thousands of visitors.

-With action-packed exhibits, presenter-led live science shows and a planetarium, At-Bristol is one of the UK's most exciting interactive science centres.
+With action-packed exhibits, presenter-led live science shows and a planetarium, we the curious is one of the UK's most exciting interactive science centres.
 Make your own animation with Morph and friends, find out how amazing your brain and body really are, have a game of virtual volleyball or climb inside the giant hamster wheel!
 There are over 300 interactive exhibits, 'meet the expert' events, special toddler sessions, under 8's areas and a changing programme of exhibitions - there really is something to intrigue everyone!

 Services: Catch any bus to the City Centre.